-To function as a timeout monitor, the XCVRMD pin must have a 20 $k\Omega$ pull-down to GND, and the RTO pin condition sets the timeout period for the timeout monitor.
+To function as a timeout monitor, the XCVRMD pin must have a 20 k Ω pull-down to GND, and the RTO pin condition sets the timeout period for the timeout monitor.
 The microcontroller drives the MSTR pin high while communicating through the transceiver to the BMS devices.
 To enable the LPCM operation, the microcontroller first configures the ADBMS battery monitors for LPCM operation and then drives the MSTR pin low to activate the timeout monitor feature of the transceiver.

 When the timeout monitor is activated by driving MSTR pin low, the transceiver initially asserts the INTR pin high.
 The timeout monitor assumes that until the first heartbeat message has fully propagated through the daisy chain, there may be a fault in the system in the initial state.
 This transition of the INTR pin from low to high also serves as an indication to the microcontroller that the timeout monitor function has been activated.
 The INTR pin remains asserted high until a pass heartbeat message is received from the battery monitors.
 The battery monitors are designed to initiate the first heartbeat sequence quickly after initially enabling LPCM operation.
-Thus, the initial status of the cell stack is quickly evaluated and the INTR pin is deasserted low if no faults are indicated.
-Leaving the INTR pin asserted until the cell stack is evaluated provides the microcontroller with further confirmation that the LPCM operation has begun and the cell stack is not in an unexpected condition.
+Thus, the initial status of the cell stack is quickly evaluated and the INTR pin asserted until the cell stack is evaluated provides the microcontroller with further confirmation that the LPCM operation has begun and the cell stack is not in an unexpected condition.